MiamiOH-CSE274/06_BST_Lab/README.md

 6.9)

 1)
+	given a node u
+		if u.pre = 0
+			size = u.post + 1

 2)

 3)
+	given nodes w and u, determine if u is an ancestor of w: if w.pre > u.pre and w.post < u.post return true
+		return false

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?